3rd The King's Own Hussars: The Glorious Revolution

-The Williamite War in Ireland
+Williamite War in Ireland

-In August 1689, the regiment, numbering approximately 400 officers and men organised into six troops, was transported to Ireland to take part in the Williamite War.
-James had fled from England to France in December 1688, but had returned with an army in March 1689 and landed at Cork, Ireland, where he found that he had the support of a majority of the Catholic population.
-William's expeditionary force had landed south of Belfast on 13 August, encountering little resistance from the local Catholic forces, and entered the city on 17 August; Leveson's Dragoons landed in Ireland four days later, taking up position just outside Belfast.
+In August 1689 the regiment, numbering approximately 400 officers and men organised into six troops, was sent to Ireland to take part in the Williamite War in Ireland.
+James fled from England to France in December 1688 but landed with an army at Cork, Ireland in March 1689, finding that most Irish Catholics supported him.
+A Williamite army under William landed south of Belfast on 13 August and encountered little resistance from local Jacoite forces before entering the city on 17 August; Leveson's Dragoons landed in Ireland four days later, taking up position just outside Belfast.
 Early records of the activities of the regiment are scarce, but it appears that it advanced with the rest of the Williamite forces southwards on 2 September, advancing to the town of Newry, but failing to catch the garrison of the town as it retreated.
 The Williamite army moved south to Dundalk, which they fortified.
-They did not advance any further, as a Catholic army, estimated 35,000 strong, was reportedly encamped nearby at Ardee.
-The regiment encountered a small Catholic force and killed five men on 20 September, but was forced to wait until October to take part in its first major action.
+They did not advance any further as a 35,000-strong Jacobite army, was reportedly encamped nearby at Ardee.
+The regiment encountered a small Jacobite force and killed five of its soldiers on 20 September, but was forced to wait until October to take part in its first major action.
 On 27 October, 200 troopers from the regiment, along with a detachment from the 6th (Inniskilling) Dragoons, raided Ardee, killing a number of sentries and capturing a large number of cattle and horses.
 In November, the Williamite army moved northwards and the regiment saw action one last time before entering winter quarters at Lisburn; on 26 November, 60 troopers from the regiment were reconnoitring near Charlemont when they encountered a detachment from the town's garrison; they engage it, taking several prisoners.
 The regiment then retired to its winter quarters to rest and took on approximately 200 recruits shipped from England to replace losses from disease; whilst the exact casualty figures for the regiment are unknown, the entire army had suffered approximately 6,000 casualties as a result of fever, ague and dysentery by November.
-The regiment emerged from winter quarters in mid-February 1690 and immediately saw action; a gazette issued from Belfast on 14 February announced that a squadron from the regiment had formed part of a raiding force that had crossed enemy lines and burnt down a castle and looted a town, killing ten men and taking 20 prisoners.
-The next recorded action by the regiment took place on 22 June, when a squadron and a company of infantry from the Tangier Regiment encountered a fort garrisoned by a force of infantry and approximately 500 cavalry; the enemy force stood its ground and fought a pitched battle until its commanding officer was killed and the Catholic force retreated.
+The regiment emerged from winter quarters in mid-February 1690 and immediately saw action; a gazette issued from Belfast on 14 February announced that a regimental squadron had formed part of a raiding force which crossed into Jacobite lines, burnt down a castle and looted a town, killing 10 Jacobite troops and taking 20 prisoner.
+The next recorded action by the regiment took place on 22 June, when a squadron and a company of infantry from the Tangier Regiment encountered a fort garrisoned by a Jacobite force of some infantry and approximately 500 cavalry; the defending force stood its ground and fought a pitched battle until its commanding officer was killed and the rest of the Jacobites retreated.

-Battle of the Boyne between James II and William III, 11 June 1690, Jan van Huchtenburg.